IS teen 'shocked' after UK revokes her citizenship - Journal du Cameroun

 In the ministry’s letter sent to Begum’s mother, it said the teen had the right to appeal the order.

-A lawyer for her family said it was disappointed with the move.
+Tasnime Akunjee, a lawyer for her family, said it was disappointed and “considering all legal avenues to challenge this decision”.

-“(The) family are very disappointed with the… intention to have an order made depriving Shamima of her citizenship,” Tasnime Akunjee said on Twitter.

 Begum, who is of Bangladeshi heritage, was born in Britain, has never had a Bangladeshi passport and is not a dual citizen, according to Akunjee.

-The interior ministry reportedly believes that she is entitled to claim citizenship in the south Asian country.
+The Home Office reportedly believes that she is entitled to claim citizenship in the South Asian country.

 Chiranjiv Sarker, head of the consular wing and dual nationality issues at Bangladesh’s foreign ministry, told AFP it was aware of the case but had not received any contact from the family.